b-levin/C-data-structs/README.md

 # C Data Structures

 A library of data structures for the C language.
-All of the data structures use ints for the type of variable being stored.
+All of the data structures use ints for the type of variable being stored (might switch to generics `void *`).

 ## Instructions;